honey-team/ufpy/examples/path/json_file_updater.md

     j['testing_something'] = 'successfully'
 ```

-How you will get this `test.json` file:
+Now you will get this `test.json` file:
 ```json
 {
   "hello": {